acampove/rx_run3/doc/ci_cd.md

 where `-v` in the last step will expose `ANADIR` (the path to the inputs) to the container.

+### Requirements

+The following files exist:

+**requirements-dev.txt** Contains the analysis packages and development packages, e.g. pytest
+**requirements-ana.txt** Conlains only the analysis packages, would be used to run code in HTCondor, REANA, etc
+**requirements-dep.txt** Contains dependencies, pinned to a given version for reproducibility.
+**requirements-dep.in** Same as above, but without pinning most packages, used as input for dependency resolver (e.g. uv).

 # Further documentation

 [On testing](doc/testing.md)